University Nuclear Physics Labs

 Can students analyze tracks themselves?

 Yes.
-Many labs can use optical microscopy for teaching-level exercises.
-For advanced projects, BSI can also discuss SEM large-area mapping and AI-assisted analysis.
+Many labs use optical microscopy for teaching-level exercises.
+For advanced projects, BSI can also discuss SEM large-area mapping and AI-assisted analysis, detailed in our peer-reviewed publication on AI analysis of CR-39 with SEM large-area mapping.

-Ask BSI about class-set quantities, academic pricing, and detector sizes for your next nuclear physics or radiation measurement lab.
+Ask BSI about class-set quantities, academic pricing, and detector sizes for your next nuclear physics or radiation measurement lab — or place an order directly.